reflex-frp/reflex-frp.org/scripts/hoogle-setup.md

    hoogle generate --local=./static  --database=hoogledb.hoo
 ```

-   This will take a while and create a file local.hoo
+   This will take a while and create a file `hoogledb.hoo`

 Copy the `static` directory and `hoogledb.hoo` on the server
-Start the server...
+and start the server...

    `hoogle server -p 8080 --database=hoogledb.hoo`